What is Cervical Pain or Cervicalgia?

 Radicular Pain

 Irritation or compression in the nerve root of the cervical spine causes radicular pain.
-It is called so as this pain radiates down your arm or into the fingers.
+It results from nerve root compression and may be accompanied by numbness, tingling, or weakness in the arm or hand.

 Myofascial Pain